HBRS-SDP/component-monitoring/README.md

                                                                       should be used if the name has multiple words)
 description: string                                     [required] -- Monitor mode description
-mappings:                                               [required] -- Specified a list of functional
+mappings:                                               [required] -- Specifies a list of functional
                                                                       input-output mappings for the
                                                                       monitor mode
     - mapping: